 You generally direct the performers in achieving a particular sound for the record and may determine its arrangement.
 In addition, because producers are so deeply involved in forming the sound of the recording, they may at times jump in to play an instrument to supplement the artist’s sound.

 For this reason, some of the best music producers have an underlying knowledge and deep appreciation of music – they might also be able to play an instrument(s).
 This foundational musical knowledge along with a knowledge of the tech required are core ingredients of the modern music producer.
+(Want to know more on how to be a music producer?
+Check out here)

 “If you had a sign above every studio door saying, ‘This Studio is a Musical Instrument,’ it would make such a different approach to recording.” – Brian Eno